Madeleine L'Engle: Death

-Awards, honors, and organizations
+Awards, honors, and recognition

-In addition to the numerous awards, medals, and prizes won by individual books L'Engle wrote, she personally received many honors over the years.
+In addition to the numerous awards, medals, and prizes won by individual books L'Engle wrote, she personally received other honors over the years.
 These included being named an Associate Dame of Justice in the Venerable Order of Saint John (1972); the USM Medallion from The University of Southern Mississippi (1978); the Smith College Medal "for service to community or college which exemplifies the purposes of liberal arts education" (1981); the Sophia Award for distinction in her field (1984); the Regina Medal (1985); the ALAN Award for outstanding contribution to adolescent literature, presented by the National Council of Teachers of English (1987); and the Kerlan Award (1991).

-In 1985 she was a guest speaker at the Library of Congress, giving a speech entitled "Dare to be Creative!"
+In 1985, she was a guest speaker at the Library of Congress, giving a speech entitled "Dare to be Creative!"
 That same year she began a two-year term as president of the Authors Guild.
 In addition she received over a dozen honorary degrees from as many colleges and universities, such as Haverford College.
 Many of these name her as a Doctor of Humane Letters, but she was also made a Doctor of Literature and a Doctor of Sacred Theology, the latter at Berkeley Divinity School in 1984.
 In 1995 she was writer-in-residence for Victoria Magazine.
-In 1997 she was recognized for Lifetime Achievement from the World Fantasy Awards.
+In 1997, she was recognized for Lifetime Achievement by the World Fantasy Awards.

 L'Engle received the annual Margaret A. Edwards Award from the American Library Association in 1998.
 The Edwards Award recognizes one writer and a particular body of work for a "significant and lasting contribution to young adult literature."
 Four books by L'Engle were cited: Meet the Austins, A Wrinkle In Time, A Swiftly Tilting Planet, and A Ring of Endless Light (published 1960 to 1980).

-In 2004 she received the National Humanities Medal but could not attend the ceremony due to poor health.
+In 2004, she received the National Humanities Medal.

 L'Engle was inducted into the New York Writers Hall of Fame in 2011.

 In a 2012 survey of School Library Journal readers, A Wrinkle in Time was voted the best children's novel after Charlotte's Web.

 In 2013, a crater on Mercury was named after L'Engle.